SubhashisBD/EventDash/README.md

 ## MY Approach-

-**Gathered mock data from BookMyShow, including images and other relevant details, and structured it into an array of objects**
+-**Gathered mock data from BookMyShow, including images and other relevant details, and structured it into an array of objects**
-**Implemented a search bar with case-insensitive filtering to enhance user experience.**
+-**Implemented a search bar with case-insensitive filtering to enhance user experience.**
-**Added a toggle button to switch between dark and light modes on click.**
+-**Added a toggle button to switch between dark and light modes on click.**
-**Ensured the UI is fully responsive across different screen sizes.**
+-**Ensured the UI is fully responsive across different screen sizes.**
-**Deployed the project on Vercel for seamless access and sharing.**
+-**Deployed the project on Vercel for seamless access and sharing.**

 - **Next.js** is used for server-side rendering, routing, and SEO.
 - **Tailwind CSS** provides utility-first, responsive, and modern styling.